-Topics: Performance Management, Operational Performance Management (OPM), ABC, Budgeting, Analytics, Business Analytics, Business Intelligence, CIO, Enterprise Software, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Activity Based Costing, Allocations, CEO
+Topics: Performance Management, Office of Finance, Operational Performance Management (OPM), Budgeting, Analytics, Business Analytics, Business Intelligence, CIO, Enterprise Software, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), CEO

 I recently had a briefing from Vertex on its tax data warehouse (TDW), a key component of its tax technology platform Vertex Enterprise.
 The TDW concept has been around for decades, but the earliest versions were custom-built and hampered by the technology limitations of their day.
 This made them expensive to deploy and maintain and constrained their ability to adapt to changing corporate requirements.
 The basic idea behind a TDW is straightforward: a data store that makes all tax data readily available and can be used to plan and provision a company’s taxes.
 But the complexity of tax-related data overwhelmed the ability of information technology to deliver on the concept.
 With today’s technological advances the basic idea is finally realizable in a practical sense.

-Topics: Master Data Management, Performance Management, finance transformation, legal, multinational, Tax, tax compliance, tax data warehouse, tax department, tax optimization, tax planning, Business Analytics, Business Collaboration, Business Performance Management (BPM), CFO, Financial Performance Management (FPM)
+Topics: Master Data Management, Performance Management, Office of Finance, finance transformation, Tax, Business Analytics, Business Collaboration, Business Performance Management (BPM), CFO, Financial Performance Management (FPM)

 I recently received an update from ERP software vendor Epicor, my first since it was acquired in May 2011 by Apax Partners, a private equity company, and simultaneously merged with Activant, an ERP and point-of-sale software company serving midsize retailers and distributors.
 In my view, taking the company private is a good idea since it will have to make ongoing investments that would not have been treated kindly by the stock market.
 Bringing Epicor and Activant together (and perhaps adding other companies to the portfolio) could allow the entity to spread some development costs over a broader base of revenues, but software combinations are difficult to execute well.